Maxwe11y/gaslightingLLM/README.md

 ```
 Similarly, you may adjuxt ***prepare_data_dpo.py*** to conduct different strategies.

 The default evaluation process utilizes the test_red.json file.
 To obtain responses from the aligned LLMs, you may need to run the ***test_infer.py*** script.
 Afterward, execute ***judge_output.py*** to employ GPT-4 as the evaluator, assessing the responses based on the proposed eight metrics.
+You may access the adaptor of Vicuna-7B model to test LLM as a gaslighter.
+Below is the link of the [adaptor](https://www.dropbox.com/scl/fo/1cy5b3qm95td4q0nv6bw1/AE_MJlRrOaU60aLJruZ3v8E?rlkey=spejlbyaulgi3r28eep1vs9ao&st=cjxsnujd&dl=0):

 ## Issues and Usage Q&A
 To ask questions, report issues or request features 🤔, please use the [GitHub Issue Tracker](https://github.com/Maxwe11y/gaslightingLLM/issues).
 Before creating a new issue, please make sure to search for existing issues that may solve your problem.